The MiSo Lab Team

 She is an alum of Brown University, where she concentrated in Cognitive Science with a focus in developmental science and education.
 After receiving her Bachelor’s, she completed her PhD at Cornell and the University of Chicago working with Dr. Katherine Kinzler.

-Isobel’s Seasonal Treat: gardening
+Isobel’s Seasonal Treat: chaider

 Lab Manager